Style: Essays

 must be graphic, not encyclopaedic.
 An essay describing quantum theory or describing how a bill goes through Parliament would be an expository,

-and colourful picture of something, along with a central mood or impression, and the
+not a descriptive, essay.
+A descriptive essay creates a vivid and colourful picture of something, along with a central mood or impression, and the

-the five senses as possible; at appropriate times, the writer will describe not just sight and sound, but
+writing is sensuous, appealing to as many of the five senses as possible; at appropriate times, the writer will describe not just sight and sound, but

 also touch, taste and smell.